 Gustave Adolphe Hemsalech Papers

-He returned to England, working briefly for British Westinghouse in Manchester, and holding an honorary research fellowship at the University, 1903–1904; he was awarded a M.Sc. in 1906.
-From 1905 until 1914 Hemsalech was on the staff of the physical laboratory at the Sorbonne, before taking up a research fellowship at the University of Manchester, which he held from 1915 until c.1921.
-His specialism was the study of the spectra or light radiation emitted by metallic vapours under thermoelectric and thermochemical processes.
+Hemsalech returned to England, working briefly for British Westinghouse, while continuing research at the University of Manchester.
+From 1905 until 1914 he was on the staff of the physical laboratory at the Sorbonne, before taking up a research fellowship at the University of Manchester, which he held from 1915 until 1921.
+Hemsalech’s special interest was the study of the spectra or light radiation emitted by metallic vapours under thermoelectric and thermochemical processes.
 He died in 1936.

 The collection comprises a large number of letters and cards from fellow physicists and astrophysicists in Britain, France, Germany and the United States, including John August Anderson, Henri Becquerel, Niels Bohr, Arnaud de Gramont, Arthur S. King, Gabriel Lippmann, William Lockyer, Ernest Rutherford, Arthur Schuster and Charles de Watteville.